<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </blockquote>

-<p></p><p>The post <a href="https://dermatologia-bagazgoitia.com/en/2026/01/what-is-a-telogen-effluvium-43951">What is a telogen effluvium?</a> first appeared on <a href="https://dermatologia-bagazgoitia.com">Dra.
+<p class="wp-block-paragraph">&nbsp;</p><p>The post <a href="https://dermatologia-bagazgoitia.com/en/2026/05/milium-cysts-small-white-bumps-on-the-face-51229">Milium cysts: small white bumps on the face</a> first appeared on <a href="https://dermatologia-bagazgoitia.com">Dra.
 LOREA BAGAZGOITIA</a>.</p>]]></content:encoded>

 <slash:comments>0</slash:comments>